As an investor, you have to decide where and how to invest your money. Many people choose to invest in stocks and/or real estate to build wealth.

 While history shows these are solid investment strategies over the long haul, they both come with some risk in the short-term.

 If you don’t mind some risk for a potentially higher return, these two choices should be acceptable.
 Alternative investments should always be carefully considered because of the financial risks and possible tax consequences involved.

-Are you more conservative and somewhat risk-averse?
+Are you more conservative and somewhat risk-averse investor?
 Then you may want to direct your investment dollars towards an investment vehicle offering a steady return with substantially lower risk.
 This is where buying bonds come in.